Introduction

 USPS

 USPS provides authoritative U.S. address data with ZIP+4 precision and supports reliable domestic validation for shipping use cases.
-USPS remains limited because it excludes rural addresses where the Postal Service doesn’t deliver and offers no international coverage.
-Compared to USPS, GeoPostcodes covers 247 countries with authoritative global data from 1,500+ sources.
-Compared with Google Maps API, USPS provides more authoritative U.S. accuracy, while Google Maps API offers broader reach, although it sometimes gives false positives.
+However, USPS excludes rural addresses where the Postal Service doesn’t deliver and offers no international coverage.
+Compared to USPS, GeoPostcodes covers 247 countries with authoritative global data from 1,500 sources.
+Compared with Google Maps API, USPS serves as postal authority for the U.S. market, while Google Maps API offers a broader geographic reach with a consumer-oriented developer experience.

 Google Maps API

-Google Maps Address Validation API is a widely adopted address validation service with strong developer adoption and smooth consumer-facing experience.
-Its coverage remains limited to 40 countries and often generates false positives.
-GeoPostcodes exceeds Google Maps API with accurate, authoritative datasets for 247 countries and self-hosted control.
-When compared with Loqate, Google Maps API offers better user experience, while Loqate provides deeper UK coverage but inconsistent accuracy across several European markets.
+Google Maps Address Validation API is a widely adopted address validation service with strong developer adoption and a smooth consumer-facing experience.
+It provides address validation coverage across 40 countries.
+Compared to Google Maps API, GeoPostcodes offers a self-hosted reference dataset with global coverage across 247 countries.
+Compared with Loqate, Google Maps API emphasizes developer simplicity and user experience, while Loqate concentrates on retail and checkout integrations.

 OpenStreetMap